cmda-bt/pt-course-19-20/readme.md

 **Please take care of yourself**.
 Eat well, exercise, get enough sleep.
-A healthy lifestyle improves your chances of succeeding this period and to cope with study stress (concentration problems, exam stress, failure anxiety, procrastination)
+A healthy lifestyle helps to cope with study stress and improves your chances of succeeding this period.
+Study stress includes for example concentration problems, exam stress, failure anxiety, or procrastination.

 If you are experiencing difficulties, know that help is available.
 Please contact your [student counsellor][counsel] for help with study stress,